Folding Carton Packaging Design: How Working Together Makes for a Better Package

 The Printing and Finishing Stage

 At this last stage of packaging creation, collaboration between all three major parties is still highly important.
-When everything is meant to come together, packaging suppliers must have open lines of communication with both designers and brand managers.
+When everything is meant to come together, packaging suppliers must have open lines of communication with both designers, brand managers, and folding carton manufacturers.

 When the packaging projects hit the press, packaging suppliers must clearly identify any issues with color, register and overall quality of print so that adjustments or corrections with the client can be made.
 Packaging suppliers must be in constant communication to address production challenges that can and do arise.
 Involving brand managers also ensures that any potential changes in final packaging still meet the original packaging vision.
 Before your packaging hits the production, packaging suppliers must clearly understand: